🇫🇷

 Rural France and small towns

 Outside Paris, Lyon, Bordeaux, Marseille, and Toulouse, dedicated vegan options drop sharply.
-Traditional regional cuisines — Alsatian choucroute, Norman cream sauces, Lyonnais pork dishes, Breton crêpes with butter and eggs — are built around animal products.
-In smaller towns, the practical approach is to locate the nearest Biocoop or organic shop, find the covered market for whole produce, and rely on self-catering.
+Traditional regional cuisines run on animal products: Alsatian choucroute, Norman cream sauces, Lyonnais pork dishes, Breton crepes with butter and eggs.
+In smaller towns, locate the nearest Biocoop or organic shop, find the covered market for whole produce, and rely on self-catering.
+The reliable one-sentence rule: if you are more than 30 minutes from a major city, plan meals around what you can buy, not what you can order.

 🍷